 Obviously, BMDFM is able to accelerate the execution time of an application only when installed on a multiprocessor computer implementing an SMP paradigm (hardware mapping of distributed memory into virtual shared memory, cache coherent non-uniform memory access ccNUMA, UMA!, etc.)

 BMDFM is provided as compiled multi-threaded versions for:

 A machine with one CPU can be used for development and test purposes only as it is not possible to get real acceleration on one CPU.
-But as soon the application program has reached a certain state of maturity it can be moved without modifications to BMDFM installed on a multiprocessor mainframe.
+But as soon the application program has reached a certain state of maturity it can be moved without modifications to BMDFM installed on a multicore/many-core computer or a multiprocessor mainframe.

 - x86: Linux/32, FreeBSD/32, MacOS/32, SunOS/32, UnixWare/32, Win-UWIN/32, Win-SFU/32;

 - x86-64: Linux/64, FreeBSD/64, MacOS/64, SunOS/64;